 When you should file

-Like the FAFSA, the PROFILE opens October 1, and your family will file it during your senior year.
-Every school has its own PROFILE deadline, so check each school’s website, Lee says.
-Experts recommend you file both the FAFSA and the PROFILE on the same day to capture matching bank and asset balances.
+Like the FAFSA, the Profile opens October 1, and your family will file it during your senior year.
+Every school has its own CSS Profile deadline, so check each school’s website, Lee says.
+Experts recommend you file both your FAFSA and Profile on the same day to capture matching bank and asset balances.
 Sometimes parents panic about getting their FAFSA in on October 2, but there’s no need to rush that much on either form.
 However, submitting them in a timely manner is highly recommended.

 Understanding your institutional EFC

 Your expected family contribution (EFC) is a measure of your family’s financial strength based on factors like family size, number of kids in college, income, and assets.
 Schools use it to calculate financial aid you’re eligible for.
 In practical terms, it’s the amount colleges think you can pay for school.
 Many families feel they can’t afford their EFC; says O’Hare, “The family’s perception and the institution’s perception of need can be night and day.”

 Every partner college will calculate an individual EFC for you.
 However, the Profile form doesn’t list an EFC the way the FAFSA’s Student Aid Report does, so it’s difficult to know how each college determines it or even what the amount is.
 As a guideline, you can get a snapshot of your institutional EFC using the College Board’s Big Future calculator.
 It’s important to be as accurate as possible.
 The FAFSA generates its own federal EFC.
 Sometimes institutional and federal EFCs are similar, sometimes not—particularly if you’re divorced or have a complicated financial picture not captured on the FAFSA.
 At a minimum, you can generally expect to pay your EFC—or more—unless it’s high enough that a merit scholarship drops final cost of attendance below it, or it exceeds cost of attendance.